ann82/dv_assistant/README.md

 These improvements ensure users receive more useful and complete information about domestic violence shelters and resources, even when the original Tavily results have poor formatting or incomplete data.

+## Robust Timeout Handling

+The system now includes comprehensive timeout handling and error recovery that ensures users always receive helpful responses, even when external services are slow or unavailable:

+### Key Improvements

+- **Faster Location Searches**: 15-second timeout specifically for location follow-ups (vs 30s default) for more responsive user experience
+- **Graceful Error Recovery**: When Tavily API fails or times out, users receive helpful fallback responses with alternative resources
+- **Emergency Resource Provision**: Always includes National Domestic Violence Hotline (1-800-799-7233) as backup when searches fail
+- **Enhanced Logging**: Better error tracking and debugging capabilities for timeout issues
+- **Promise.race() Implementation**: Custom timeout handling that's more responsive than standard API timeouts

+### Example Fallback Response
+When external APIs fail, users receive:
+> "I'm having trouble searching for shelter resources in Austin right now.
+Let me provide you with some general information about domestic violence resources in that area.
+You can also try calling the National Domestic Violence Hotline at 1-800-799-7233 for immediate assistance."

+### Technical Features

+- **Custom Timeout Logic**: 15-second timeout for location searches using Promise.race()
+- **Comprehensive Error Handling**: Try-catch blocks around all external API calls
+- **Helpful Fallback Messages**: Context-aware responses that guide users to alternative resources
+- **Emergency Contact Integration**: Always provides hotline number when searches fail
+- **Enhanced Monitoring**: Detailed logging for debugging timeout and API issues

+### Benefits

+- **Always Helpful**: Users never get stuck with no response when APIs fail
+- **Faster Recovery**: 15-second timeout prevents long waits for location searches
+- **Emergency Support**: Always provides alternative resources and hotline numbers
+- **Better Reliability**: System continues to function even when external services are down
+- **Improved User Experience**: Clear messaging about what went wrong and what to do next

+## Simplified Location Detection

+The system now uses a much simpler and more reliable approach to location extraction:

+### Key Improvements

+- **Simple Pattern Matching**: Replaced 15+ complex regex patterns with basic, reliable patterns
+- **Fallback Extraction**: Uses capitalized word detection when patterns don't match
+- **Conversational Support**: Works with natural language like "Yeah, but can you find some shelters near Austin, Texas?"
+- **Reduced Complexity**: Eliminated ~100 lines of complex pattern matching code
+- **Better Accuracy**: More reliable location extraction with fewer false negatives

+### Technical Features

+- **Basic Patterns**: Simple patterns like `/near\s+([^,.?]+(?:,\s*[^,.?]+)?)/i`
+- **Capitalized Word Detection**: Falls back to detecting location names from capitalized words
+- **Conversational Handling**: Works with natural speech patterns and fillers
+- **Comprehensive Testing**: Full test coverage for all location extraction scenarios

+### Benefits

+- **Higher Success Rate**: Better extraction of locations from natural speech
+- **Simpler Maintenance**: Easy to understand and modify location detection logic
+- **Reduced Errors**: Fewer false negatives and missed location extractions
+- **Better User Experience**: More reliable location recognition in conversations

 ## Enhanced Query Rewriting

 The system now includes optimized query rewriting that significantly improves search result quality and relevance: